abpframework/abp/docs/en/Modules/Cms-Kit/Dynamic-Widget.md

 # Dynamic Widget

-CMS kit provides a widget system to allow render dynamic [widgets](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) in pages and blog posts.
-Its mean, in static content you can use the dynamic content.
+CMS kit provides a widget system to render dynamic [widgets](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) in pages and blog posts.
+Its means, that in static content you can use dynamic content.
 We will mention how you can do it.

 ## Options
-To configure the widget, you should define as the below code in YourModule.cs
+To configure the widget, you should define the below code in YourModule.cs

 ```csharp
 Configure<CmsKitContentWidgetOptions>(options =>